FAQ About MRI

 Is it dangerous?

 Generally speaking, no, an MRI is not dangerous.
-Because it uses a large magnetic field to produce images, there is no radiation exposure and it does not require the use of dyes or contrast (although some forms can).
+Because it uses a large magnetic field to produce images, there is no radiation exposure.
 There are potential dangers for people with a pacemaker, cochlear implants, and other metal implants, however, there are special MRI machines that can be used and not all devices make an MRI unsafe.
 Your MRI technician will complete a thorough questionnaire prior to your exam to make sure that you are safe.

 Do I need to do anything special to get ready for my MRI?

 For the most part, no. You may be asked to change into a hospital gown for the procedure and remove your jewelry, but as far as hygiene, grooming, eating, and medications, you should not have to deviate from your normal routine.